aptos-foundation/AIPs/aips/aip-x-disable-object-burn.md

 This impacts the following parties:

-* Users who have already burnt, or plan to burn owned *soulbound* objects
+* Users who plan to burn owned *soulbound* objects
 * Smart contract developers who use the `burn` or `unburn` functionality

+This does not impact the following parties:

+* Users who have already burnt owned *soulbound* objects.
+They still can unburn them.

 ## Alternative solutions